Cellarity/DILImap/docs/reproducibility.rst

 Reproducibility
 ===============
-This directory contains the full set of Jupyter notebooks used to generate the results shown in the DILImap publication
+This directory provides the complete set of Jupyter notebooks used to generate all results presented in the DILImap publication.
+For convenience, you can also download a ZIP archive of all notebooks `here <https://dilimap.org/review-dUFZulWv8k7bERJ3FQs4/reproducibility.zip>`_.

 Data Preparation
 ----------------